mousetail/Cerebellum/README.md

 All operations have fixed arity.
 Only the `Splat` and `SplatSingle` commands can override this.

+## Infinite Arrays (0)

+I'm still thinking a bit about the implementation details of the infinite arrays, and how to handle them efficiently, while also staying inituitive.
+In general there will be at least a couple different categoires:

+- Fully Filled Arrays, size known, all elements precomputed
+- Generators - No ellements filled, items evaluated successively.
+May be infinite, finite, or unknown size.
+- Mapping Functions - Like generators but don't require previous values known to compute the next.
+Still lazy.
+May be infinite, finite, or of unknown size.
+Because of the limited amount of possible side effects it will be reasonably to dynamically decide if a certain list is a generator or mapping function.
+- Addons: A mutation on a existing array, eg: Using Insert, Set or Delete

+Iterator methods will be the only way to really do looping so forcing evaluation of a map must be super convenient.
+I propose immediatly evaluating any iterator command that contains a side effect.
+This way the behavior will always appear identical to a non-lazy list.
+However, still supporting infinite values.
+Mapping infinite arrays with side effects simply leads to a infinite loop.

+This does mean that creating a infinte loop with no side effects becomes harder, though not impossible.
+Either use the IsFinite built on or just add a side effect that effectively does nothing.

+The next issue is handling multiple copies of lazy things.
+Since everything is "immutable" we need to copy the array every time.
+We don't want a huge performance penalty from lazy evaluating things multiple times.
+Copies should still probably really be a reference to the same underlying object, storing it's own changes seperately.
+Then when one gets evaluated they all get evaluated.
+At some point a list could have so many changes though it's more effort to keep track of the changes than to just flatten the original list.
+It could be tricky to find out when to do this, especially when you have no idea how expensive evaluting the expression actually is.

+This is in addition to the standard `CopyOnWrite` optimization for non-lazy lists.

 ## Iterator Commands (9)

 These functions will implititly create a new function.
 No lambda needed.
 Note: Lists may be infinite.